practicalli/clojure/docs/clojure-cli/repl-reloaded.md

 ## Performance tests

+`time` is a quick way to see if an expression is worth further performance investigation.

 `(time ,,,)` wrapped around an expression will print the duration that expression took to run.
 This provides a very rough indicator of the performance of code, although as it only runs once then results may vary and are easily affected by the environment (Java Virtual Machine, Operating System, other concurrent processes).

 [Criterium](http://hugoduncan.org/criterium/){target=_blank} provides more realistic performance results which are less affected by the environment, providing a better indication of performance to inform design choices.

+Criterium tools take a little longer to run in order to return more accurate and consistent performance results.

 === "REPL"